viviennevhuang/FAP-Data-Extraction-Tool/README.md

 - Gaurds against hallucination

 conversion.py:
--
-- Exports results to Excel (returns CSV files) for easy analysis and charting
+- Takes the final_merged_output of all of the individual JSON files and transforms into CSV files for easy analysis and graphing

 ---